sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-autopilot/hana-cloud-alerts-autopilot.md

 >---

 >This example is for demonstration purposes only.
 Consult the [SAP HANA Cloud Capacity Unit Estimator](https://hcsizingestimator.cfapps.eu10.hana.ondemand.com/) for further details on how the storage size affects capacity units.
 It is not possible to decrease the storage size.
-For additional details see [Change the Size of an SAP HANA Database Instance](https://help.sap.com/viewer/9ae9104a46f74a6583ce5182e7fb20cb/hanacloud/en-US/85eb089a368b4d1eb5e4f8322d1a0b6b.html).
+For additional details see [Change the Size of a SAP HANA Database Instance](https://help.sap.com/viewer/9ae9104a46f74a6583ce5182e7fb20cb/hanacloud/en-US/85eb089a368b4d1eb5e4f8322d1a0b6b.html).

 1. In the SAP Automation Pilot, open the command `ResizeHANACloudStorage ` and add an executor.